TNO-DPP/dpp-data-repository/docs/backend/README.md

 This repository contains the system architecture documentation for the Digital Product Passport (DPP) Data Repository.
 In the accompanying chapters, the various perspectives will be explained in further detail.

-The documentation is based on the Arc42 template for system architecture.
+The documentation was loosely intended to be based on the Arc42 template for system architecture.
 The chapters are below:

 1. [Introduction](./chapters/01-Introduction.md)
 2. [Constraints](./chapters/02-Constraints.md)